What is the Regional Travel Voucher Scheme?

 |Travel booked from 18 February||There will be no change for anyone travelling post lockdown period and vouchers will be honoured as normal.|

-What if my travel was already underway when coronavirus (COVID-19) restrictions were introduced?
+What if my travel was already underway when COVID-19 restrictions were introduced?

 If your travel was already underway when restrictions were imposed, the requirement for a minimum 2-night stay will be waived.
 Vouchers will be honoured for a one-night stay.
-This only applies to applicants who commenced travel on 12 February 2021.
+Vouchers will still also be honoured if the total cost of your trip fails to exceed $400 due to the trip being cut short.
+This only applies to applicants whose travel was already underway as at 12 February or 28 May.

 Am I eligible for a Melbourne Travel Voucher if I have received a Regional Travel Voucher?